Nbobertz/lcproblems_solutions/Readme.md

 10/5/24: Not sure what MD is as a filename but it appears pretty robust.

 10/19/24: Moved down to Florida and set up Gitlab.
 Now getting Github push/pull set back up

+11/19/24: Going on vacation for 3 days.
+Will attempt to push